Jasperav/PostalCodeValidationInfo/Readme.md

 - Get postal code validation details by country code.
 Note that you need to add the country first (see below).
 - Add new countries for retrieving postal code validations by posting the country code to the add-country endpoint.

+### API Spec
+Swagger documentation is available but not hosted publicly.
+You need to spin up the server, see [Getting Started](#getting-started), and then navigate to http://localhost:8080/swagger-ui/index.html

 ### Technologies Used